kunigami/kunigami.github.io/blog/_posts/2012-08-28-the-visitor-pattern-and-vtables-in-c++.md

 We just saw that the Visitor pattern relies on the use of virtual functions.
 So now, let's analyse how C++ implements these kind of functions.
 Before that, we need to understand the concept of dynamic dispatch.

- is a technique used in cases where different classes (with a common ancestor) implement the same methods, but we can’t tell on compile time what is the type of a given instance, as in the cases above.
+**Dynamic dispatch** is a technique used in cases where different classes (with a common ancestor) implement the same methods, but we can’t tell on compile time what is the type of a given instance, as in the cases above.

 In C++ and Java, this type of dispatch is also known as single dispatch since it only considers the type of the object calling the method.
 In Lisp and other few languages, there is the multiple dispatch that also takes into account the type of the parameters.